Who are the Archive's Tag Wranglers?

 - On Part 2, explain your reasoning for each of the wrangling questions.
 The reasoning is the most important part.

-Note: If you are not yet a legal adult (legally responsible for yourself in a court of law), please don't apply.
-Please demonstrate your maturity by waiting until you're a legal adult.
+Note: If you are not yet 18, please don’t apply.
+Please demonstrate your maturity by waiting until you’re at least 18 years old.

 If I applied before and wasn't accepted, can I apply again?